-If you were paid using the amount determined by an Autosource valuation report that did not take an adjustment for "typical negotiation," then you are NOT a class member.
-If you were paid using the amount determined by a valuation source other than an Autosource valuation report, then you are NOT a class member.
-If you were paid, or your date of loss was after September 12, 2021, then you are NOT a class member.
+If you were paid using the amount determined by an Autosource valuation report that did not take an adjustment for "typical negotiation," then you are NOT a Typical Negotiation Class member.
+If you were paid using the amount determined by a valuation source other than an Autosource valuation report, then you are NOT a Typical Negotiation Class member.
+If you or your lienholder were paid using an alternative appraisal process described in the policy, then you are NOT a Typical Negotiation Class member.
+If your date of loss was on or after October 1, 2021, then you are NOT a class member.